ai-cfia/dev-rel-docs/Tooling/Apps/Visual-Studio-Code/Unit-Tests.md

 ![alt text](images/testing.png)

-If your tests require to connect to a database or an api, you should include the `SetUp(self)` and `TearDown(self)` functions as they will be called before and after each test.
+If your tests require connecting to a database or an API, you should include the `SetUp(self)` and `TearDown(self)` functions as they will be called before and after each test.